conondaFCC/hello-world/eclipse.md

-Ctrl+-			| colapse lines of this element into sinlge line Ctrl++			| expand lines of element to full size aka make content of element readable aka show content of element Ctrl+H			| open Eclipse search tool
+Ctrl+-			| colapse lines of this element into sinlge line Ctrl++			| expand lines of element to full size aka make content of element readable aka show content of element Ctrl+H			| open Eclipse search tool new				| write 'new' then ctrl+space creates template for new object

 ### EMACS or other Controls
 Via Windows > Preferences > General > Keys > Schema: